nicktimko/talks-throw-out-your-shell-scripts/index.rst

 Shell strengths: process forking, stream management Shell weaknesses: types, logic, syntax

-If you need to pipe Where needed, you can stitch together multiple
+If you need to pipe...

+Where needed, you can stitch together multiple processes...

 PowerShell